Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 	- Navigate deeper in to `hardware/esp8266/<board package version>/` where the `platform.txt` file lives.

-	- Copy the `platform.local.esp32.txt` file from the sample to the same folder as the `platform.txt` file, and rename it `platform.local.txt`.
+	- Copy the `platform.local.txt` file from the `esp32` folder in the sample into the same folder as the `platform.txt`.

-	- OR, for later versions of the Board Package: Add the define `-DDONT_USE_UPLOADTOBLOB` to `build.extra_flags=` in `platform.txt` or a `platform.local.txt` that you create.
+	- Alternatively, or for later versions of the Board Package, add the define `-DDONT_USE_UPLOADTOBLOB` to `build.extra_flags=` in `platform.txt` or a `platform.local.txt` that you create.

 6. Run the sample.